British Columbia is home to many innovative, world-class companies.

 Vancouver Island and Coast

-The Vancouver Island and Coast economic region is found on the west coast of B.C. and includes the provincial capital of Victoria, all of Vancouver Island, the Gulf Islands, and some of the coastal regions of the mainland.
-Driven by tourism and a healthy population, the service sector plays a major role in the region’s economy.
-Other important industries include logging and fishing.
+The Vancouver Island and Coast economic region is found on the west coast of B.C. and includes B.C.’s capital city of Victoria, several medium-sized cities and many smaller oceanside communities.
+The services sector plays a major role in the region’s economy, including health care, public administration, accommodation and tourism.
+Logging and fishing are also important industries.

 • Population: 881,700